NC GOP Sen. Michael Lee’s Anti-Abortion Views Are Too Extreme For New Hanover County

 Source: Editorial Board

-North Carolina Republican state Senator Michael Lee (R-New Hanover) likes to portray himself as a moderate, which makes sense considering how his New Hanover County district is between Republicans and Democrats.
+North Carolina Republican state Senator Michael Lee (R-New Hanover) likes to portray himself as a moderate, which makes sense considering how evenly split his New Hanover County district is between Republicans and Democrats.
 Unfortunately for his constituents and the rest of the state, he is anything but moderate.

 In 2022, Lee ran on a promise that he would “oppose an extreme ban on abortion” after the US Supreme Court overturned Roe v.
 Wade and eliminated federal protections for reproductive rights.
 He was re-elected by a slim margin of 1,710 votes.